Dolgarrog railway station: History

-The station was built by the LNWR in 1916 to provide sidings and an interchange facility with the Dolgarrog Railway, a short-standard gauge industrial line, built by the Aluminium Corporation to serve Dolgarrog village and the aluminium works that are about a mile from the station on the west bank of the river.
-The aluminium works closed in 2007, and became the site of Adventure Parc Snowdonia, an inland surfing lagoon and adventure park, which itself closed in 2023.
+Although the line through the station was opened in 1863, the station opened much later, on 18 December 1916, to provide sidings and an interchange facility with the Dolgarrog Railway, a short-standard gauge industrial line, built by the Aluminium Corporation to serve Dolgarrog village and the former aluminium works.
+The works closed in 2007 and were demolished in 2009.
+The Dolgarrog Railway Society is a volunteer team set up at the former aluminium works to restore the former trackbed.